 Roasted Butternut Squash with Rosemary, Pecans, and Gorgonzola

-Roasted Butternut Squash with Rosemary, Pecans, and Gorgonzola is an amazing winter side dish; butternut squash fans will swoon over this one!
+Roasted Butternut Squash with Rosemary, Pecans, and Gorgonzola is an amazing winter side dish; butternut squash fans will devour it!
+And butternut does have fiber so it’s relatively low in net carbs for a side dish that’s really a treat.

 How to Make Roasted Butternut Squash with Rosemary, Pecans, and Gorgonzola:

-- I started with a butternut squash that was about 2 1/2 lbs., so after I peeled it and cut it into cubes I had 2 pounds of squash cubes.
+- I started with a squash just over 3 lbs., so after I peeled it and cut it into cubes I had just over two pounds of cubes.
+(If you can find a squash where the stem end is thicker like the one in the first photo, that will give you more squash.)

-- Toss the squash cubes with olive oil, finely chopped rosemary, salt and pepper, and brush a little olive oil on the baking sheet.
+- Toss squash cubes with olive oil, rosemary, salt and pepper.

-- Spread out the seasoned squash cubes, making them in a single layer as much as possible.
-(If my oven was working, I would have used a bigger pan, but I was using my toaster oven.)
+- Spread out seasoned squash cubes, making them in a single layer as much as possible.

 - Roast the squash 15 minutes more, and while it’s roasting, measure out 1/2 cup pecans and coarsely chop.

-- After the 15 minutes, turn the squash again, then sprinkle with pecans and put back in the oven for about 15 minutes more.
+- After the 15 minutes, turn squash again, then sprinkle with pecans and put back in the oven for about 15 minutes more (or until the squash is done).

-- This is how my squash looked after it had roasted with the pecans for the final 15 minutes.
-Total roasting time will be 45-50 minutes, depending on how big your squash cubes are and what dish you use.
+- Total roasting time will be 40-50 minutes, depending on how big your squash cubes are.

-- Toss the roasted squash and pecans with the Gorgonzola, check to see if you need salt and pepper, and serve hot.
+- Put the roasted squash and pecans into a serving dish and sprinkle with the Gorgonzola, check to see if you need salt and pepper, and serve hot.

-- 1 large butternut squash, at least 2.5 pounds
+- 1 large butternut squash, at least 3 pounds before cutting

 - 1 T olive oil + 1-2 tsp. olive oil to brush pan